Uganda–Tanzania War: Uganda

 The war with Tanzania caused great economic damage to Uganda, as price gouging of commodities surged and inflation rapidly increased.
-The movement of armed forces throughout Uganda in 1979 disrupted the planting season, leading to inflated prices for staple crops such as bananas, sweetpotatoes, and cassava, and causing famine in some regions.
+The movement of armed forces throughout Uganda in 1979 disrupted the planting season, leading to inflated prices for staple crops such as bananas, sweet potatoes, and cassava, and causing famine in some regions.
 Despite this disruption, rural areas were mostly physically undisturbed by the fighting, which was concentrated in other areas.
 An estimated minimum of 100,000 Ugandans were made homeless by the conflict.
 Severe social unrest also followed the war.
 With Amin ousted, different groups of political and ethnic rivals started to compete and fight for power.
 It also triggered a resurgence of crime as bandits—known as "kondos" and armed with guns that had belonged to the TPDF, Ugandan rebels, and Amin's security forces—took advantage of the disorder to rob and loot.
 Political assassinations became commonplace and Kampala remained plagued by violence until 1981, facilitated by the lack of effective courts and police which had languished under Amin's regime.
 Rural areas avoided the worst violence, as traditional norms provided some basis for order.
 In addition, the conflict resulted in a growth of illegal poaching across the country, leading to substantial environmental damage.

 The TPDF remained in Uganda to maintain peace, and subsequently Tanzanian soldiers fathered a large number of Ugandan children.
 Many TPDF soldiers married Ugandan women and brought them back to Tanzania.
 Some residents in southern Uganda believed that Tanzanian soldiers brought HIV/AIDS into the region and spread it by having sex with civilians.
 Over time many Ugandans grew tired of the Tanzanian occupation.
 Meanwhile, remnants of Amin's Uganda Army reorganised in Zaire and Sudan, and invaded Uganda in autumn 1980, starting a civil war which became later known as the Ugandan Bush War.
 More TPDF personnel died during the occupation of Uganda than during the Uganda–Tanzania War.
 The last Tanzanian occupation troops left Uganda in October 1981.
 Tanzanian military advisers remained in the country as late as 1984.